Homemade Slime Recipe (Just 2 Ingredients)

-- If you want to add some sparkle or dazzle to your slime, then be sure to add glitter … it’s sure to brighten up your slime and add a star quality to it.
+- If you want to add some sparkle or dazzle to your slime, add some glitter.
+It’s sure to brighten up your slime and add star quality to it.

-- While we haven’t tried it, others, like the folks at ChemMatters, have: You can add a fluorescent quality to your homemade slime by cutting the tip from a fluorescent highlighter marker and placing it in “a beaker containing up to 500 mL of water.
-After a few minutes, the water will be highly fluorescent.
-When this water is used to make slime, the slime will be highly fluorescent under a black light.”
+- ChemMatters claims you can add a fluorescent quality to your homemade slime by doing the following: Cut the tip from a fluorescent highlighter marker, place it in a beaker containing up to 500 mL of water, and after a few minutes, the water will be highly fluorescent.
+When this water is used to make slime, the slime will be highly fluorescent under a black light.

 Check out these fun & easy slime ideas!